Kapranov/strings/strings-server/README.md

 information about the events that your app subscribes to.When the event happens Github will send a POST request to your callback URI and then your app can perform some action based on that event.

+Depending on your use case, standard REST requests can’t always be sent.
+I’ve worked with systems that can only send GET requests, so all payload information and authentication must appear in the query string.

+If your application needs to respond to these Webhooks requests that are used by a limited client that doesn’t understand REST, you need to build a non-REST-ful interface.

+For that case, I create a special endpoint and set up a controller that maps the get request into a processing request.
+Here, I accept the request and send it off into an ActiveJob so we can quickly return for the client.

 Here are few examples for such events